Bodywork & Therapeutic Services

 What Can You Do With a Bodywork & Therapeutic Services Major?

 Below is a list of occupations associated with somatic bodywork:

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting an Associate’s Degree in Bodywork & Therapeutic Services?

 At the countrywide level, the racial-ethnic distribution of somatic bodywork majors is as follows:

 |Hispanic or Latino||159|

-Students from other countries are interested in Somatic Bodywork, too.
+Americans aren’t the only ones with an interest in Somatic Bodywork.
 About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom